mbloch/mapshaper/docs/development/label-tool-design.md

 `label-side` maps to the SVG 2 `side` attribute, which is not universally supported; where it is missing the fallback is to reverse the path direction, which is equivalent and works everywhere.

+### A position is stored as a position

+**`label-pos` is the only one of the four position properties stored.
+The `dx`, `dy` and `text-anchor` it stands for are resolved when the label is drawn.**

+The nine positions are a lookup table (`labelPositionStyles` in `svg-properties.mjs`) mapping a compass point to an offset and a justification.
+That table was originally applied at write time: `-style label-pos=sw` and `-add-label label-pos=sw` both expanded the shorthand and stored all four properties.
+Nothing ever read the table again, which made it a code generator rather than a lookup, and it cost three things.

+It put four columns in the user's table where one was meant, and `-o out.csv` showed all four.
+It made the CLI's simplest positioning idiom the most verbose thing in the output.
+And it turned the table's own values into the *types* of the user's columns: a layer holding a label positioned `n` (`dx` 0) and one positioned `e` (`dx` `'0.45em'`) had a `dx` column with a number and a string in it, which the merge behind `-add-label` refuses — so the second label could not be added at all.
+Writing every position's `dx` as a string papered over that, but the leak was the design, not the values.

+`resolveLabelPosition()` now fills the three in for rendering, returning a copy so that no renderer writes to the record it was handed.
+It is called from `renderLabel()` and `renderStyledLabel()`, which every anchored label goes through, so a label being typed into and a label in a file are positioned by the same lookup.

+#### A value on the record wins, per property

+The precedence goes the other way round from what the shorthand suggests, for three reasons.

+`dx`, `dy` and `text-anchor` are the documented `-style` options and have been for years; `label-pos` is the new convenience.
+The new thing defers to the established one.

+It makes the change invisible to existing files.
+Every file written while the expansion happened carries `label-pos` *and* exactly the three values the lookup would supply, so honouring what is on the record renders them unchanged.
+No migration, and no version of the table to keep around.

+And it is the more useful reading of a command that gives both:
+`label-pos=n dx=3` means "north, nudged 3px right" rather than "3px right of
+centre, and the north is discarded".
+That is why the fallback is per property rather than all-or-nothing.

+The test for whether a property is set has to be presence, not truthiness.
+The renderers read offsets as `rec.dx || 0`, and reusing that idiom for the fallback would read an explicit `dy=0` — the way a label cancels the vertical offset its position carries — as absent, and hand back the offset it was written to remove.

+#### Setting a position takes back the offsets

+Because a value on the record wins, the shorthand is only usable if setting it clears the three.
+Otherwise choosing a position for a label that had been dragged would appear to do nothing.

+So `-style label-pos=` and the panel's nine-position widget blank `dx`, `dy` and `text-anchor` — except any the same command also sets, which is what leaves `label-pos=n dx=3` with its nudge.
+The panel gets this from the command rather than from its own code, since it applies a position by running `-style`.

+Blanking means `undefined`, not `0`: the exporters drop an undefined value, so the record is left with one position property and no residue.

+#### Path labels have no position around an anchor

+A path label's text runs along its curve from a start offset, so `label-pos` means nothing for one.
+It is ignored, and not stored: `-add-label` drops it with a warning, `-style` skips those records and warns with their ids, and the panel's position buttons are disabled for a selection of nothing but path labels — which says so where a console warning would not.

+`text-anchor` is deliberately left alone in that case.
+Unlike the other two it *does* place text along a path, through `getDefaultStartOffset()`, so a position that had no effect must not clear it.

+This also closes a quiet inconsistency.
+The expansion gave `label-pos` a real effect on path labels through the `text-anchor` it wrote, so setting a position moved the text along the curve — while the GUI filtered the property out for path labels and never let that happen.
+The CLI and the GUI now agree.

+#### Dragging a label materializes its position

+The legacy `labels` interaction mode drags a label by adding pixel deltas to `dx`/`dy`.
+With the offsets resolved at draw time there is nothing on the record to add to, so a drag would move the label to its anchor and drag from there.

+`prepareRecordForDrag()` therefore writes the resolved offsets onto the record and drops `label-pos` before the first delta arrives.
+Dropping it keeps the style panel honest, since the panel reads the position back: a label dragged away from `n` is not north of anything.

+The three fields used to be added to the whole table on drag start, defaulting `dx` and `dy` to 0.
+An explicit 0 is no longer nothing, so priming the table that way would have moved every label in the layer to its anchor.

+That mode still cannot carry an em offset into a pixel drag, so a label positioned through the panel loses that offset on its first drag.
+It behaved that way before this change too, when the em values were stored, and the new label tool does not share the problem: it moves a label by rewriting its anchor point.

+#### What this gives up

+The offsets are no longer frozen into the file at creation time, so retuning the lookup table moves every existing label that uses a position.
+The table is effectively API now in a way it was not before, and a cartographic adjustment to it is a change to already-made maps rather than to new ones.
+A map that needs the guarantee can have it by setting `dx`/`dy` explicitly, which is what the precedence rule is for.

 ### Fitting text to a path